thetechdude124/Born-Again-NNs-From-Scratch/README.md

 - `BANs_Experimentation.ipynb` - the site of the data processing, training, and experimentation process.
 - `Test_Distillations.py` - a testing script that a) passes in a couple sample tensors into the aforementioned distillation implementations and then trains them on MNIST to judge whether the gradients are flowing smoothly. **To test the distillations individually, run `python [distillation loss].py` in your terminal of choice.

 Feel free to clone this repository and try out the notebook yourself!
-Due to a lack of compute, I conducted the Densenet121 to BAN Resnet18 experiment; it'd be interesting to see how other models perform in this regard (and if the BAN ResNet18 can even serve as a teacher model; as was done in the paper with a WideResNet28-1)!
+Due to a lack of compute, I just conducted the Densenet121 to BAN ResNet18 experiment; it'd be interesting to see how other models perform in this regard (and if the BAN ResNet18 can even serve as a teacher model; as was done in the paper with a WideResNet28-1)!

 ## 🎯 **Results and Next Steps.**

 As a proof of concept, I first ran a single BAN MLP for ~750 samples (1 epoch) on the MNIST dataset, just to make sure the gradients were flowing smoothly and the implementation of the above formulas was correct.
 After a couple days of debugging, the BAN obtained roughly 71% accuracy after a single epoch (compared to the teacher of the same architecture which was trained on 10).
-As test was meant mainly to validate that the entire setup + algorithmic implementation was up to standard, no more training was done (with the real test of the BAN being with the BAN ResNet and DenseNets).
+As the test was meant mainly to validate that the entire setup + algorithmic implementation was up to standard, no more training was done (with the real test of the BAN being with the BAN ResNet and DenseNets).

 **Here are the initial test results from the CWTM Distillation:**